 - High production effeciency compared to sand casting process.

-Any inquiry on gravity die casting process for your aluminum items, pls feel free to contact our foundry!
+Any inquiry on gravity die casting process for your cast aluminum items, pls feel free to contact our foundry!